KevCui/tiktook/README.md

 - No need to register TikTok API
 - Download covers and videos from TikTok directly
 - Download json data, including profile data, cover/video data...
-- Skip image download, or/and video download, or/and json data download
+- Toggle cover image download, or/and video download, or/and json data download
-- Set time period to download only contents which were published in this period
+- Download only contents published in any time period

 ## Dependency